mailpile/Mailpile/README.md

     $ ./mailpile.py -S gpg_recipient=youremail@yourdomain.com

-**Note:** Currently this only encrypts the main index and config file, the search terms themselves are not encrypted yet.
-This is still much better than nothing.
+**Note:** Currently this only encrypts the main index and config file, and only works if `gpg` is in your path.
+The search terms themselves are not encrypted yet.
+Like all the others, this feature is a work in progress. :-)

 ## A word on performance ##